 Molana-al-Moazzam Hazrat Mir Ghotbeddin Mohammad Angha, (1887- 1962), the grandfather of Hazrat Salaheddin Ali Nader Angha, is the 40th Master of the Oveyssi School of Sufism.

 Hazrat Mir Ghotbeddin Mohammad Angha was born in Tehran on May 10, 1887.
-Since his childhood he was under supervision and guidance of his father Hazrat Mir Jalaleddin Ali Mir Abolfazl Angha, the 39th Sufi Master of the Oveyssi School of Sufism.
+Since his childhood, he was under the supervision and guidance of his father Hazrat Mir Jalaleddin Ali Mir Abolfazl Angha, the 39th Sufi Master of the Oveyssi School of Sufism.
 He excelled in his secondary education and then completed his further studies in Advanced Mathematics (Algorithms & Algebra), literature, poetry, and calligraphy.

 Upon attaining the state of cognition, he wrote: “I perceived that the Sufi’s religion differs from others.
 They are the lovers of God, and He is their religion.
 They do not waste their time and do not consider outside affairs as reality.
 They constantly relinquish worthless affairs, and they are steadfast in calamities and are released from the past.”

 This outstanding Arif is considered among the greatest in the history of Sufism and of our era.
 In regards to his supreme position in science and Sufism, it has been said : “If it were not for our Lord Mohammad, son of Mir Abolfazl Angha, the reality of ma’rifa (cognition) would never have appeared in our era.”